 Although, there really isn’t much need for it.
 Wario Land, like the game before it, is very much on the easy side.
 There’s some tricky platforming here and there, and the stage design is actually quite nice for a Game Boy game, but the bosses and drones are at times nothing more than a small hassle.
 Those ducks with the boomerangs, though—those are a damn nightmare.
 I’m not sure who this Captain Syrup lady thinks she is, but giving a duck a bandana, an eye-patch, and a boomerang is a stroke of genius I’m going to have to remember when me and my duck army attack Québec next week.

-1. The day Mario becomes the final boss in any game is the day I go to school proudly displaying myself in women’s underwear, moose antlers and a sign that says “This is what happens when you work at GameCola.net.”
+1. The day Mario becomes the final boss in any game is the day I go to school proudly displaying myself in my underwear, moose antlers, and a sign that says “This is what happens when you work at GameCola.net.”

 2. Other things I believed while in elementary school were Link being called Zelda, the Super Mario Bros.
 Super Show being a bunch of unresearched garbage, The Backstreet Boys being the best musical group to live ever, and God.